AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-on-premise-content-cloud.md

 Perform the following steps for the recommended approach:

 * Use the same version of the **Content Transfer Tool** that was used on the Author instance.
-Only a single Publish node must be migrated.
+Migrate only a single Publish node.
 Prior to beginning the extraction, remove it from the load balancer.
 * During ingestion to publish, the Publish tier will not be scaled down (unlike the author).

 >[!NOTE]